Tanish-Eagle/lucid-math/documentation/user guide.md

 To get the most out of Lucid Math, you’ll want to be familiar with the symbols it uses in plaintext.

+To install this extension for Firefox, you can go to [this page](https://addons.mozilla.org/en-US/firefox/addon/lucid-math/) and add it in your browser.

 ## Plaintext Math Symbols

 - +, -, \*, and / represent addition, subtraction, multiplication, and division.
 Their Unicode variants (+, −, ×, ÷) may also appear.